crocs-muni/sec-certs/README.md

 The analysis can be extended in several ways:
  1. Additional keywords can be extracted from PDF files (modify `cert_rules.py`)
- 2. Data from `certificate_data_complete.json` can be analyzed in a novel way - this is why this project was concieved in the first place.
+ 2. Data from `certificate_data_complete.json` can be analyzed in a novel way - this is why this project was concieved at the first place.
  3. Help to fix problems in data extraction - some PDF files are corrupted, there are many typos even in certificate IDs...